 *quoted from Felicia Rose Chavez’s book, The Anti-Racist Writing Workshop: How to Decolonize the Creative Classroom (Haymarket Books, 2021).

 A: No. Program participants are drawn from all disciplinary backgrounds throughout the humanities and beyond, including but not limited to writers of poetry, fiction, and nonfiction, and literary scholars.

 Q: This program is named Poets and Scholars Summer Writing Retreat.
 How do scholars fit in?

 A: This program seeks to resist the boundaries between creative and critical practice.
 The retreat will encourage mutual exchange and transdisciplinarity among poets and scholars.
 The name of the program acknowledges the truth that everyone who is engaged in crafting language is concerned with the language of craft.
 “Theory” as bell hooks tell us, “is liberatory practice.”

 Q: What is the format of the writing retreat?

-A: The Poets and Scholars Summer Writing Retreat will occur in person for 10 days from July 11 to July 21, 2022 at Rutgers University-Camden.
+A: The 2023 Poets and Scholars Summer Writing Retreat will take place this year from July 11-21.
+The Retreat will be hosted completely virtually, bridging gaps of geography and granting accessibility to those unable to travel.
 The workshops will be augmented by lectures that offer innovative and interdisciplinary frameworks to inspire new conversations around writing and social justice.
 Each lecture will be followed by a moderated talk-back with featured respondents and Q&A.

 Q: I missed the application deadline.
 May I still participate as an auditor?